ecchong/ecchong.github.io/_posts/2018-10-19-How_to_fact_caching_locally.md

+---
+title: How to cache facts locally when not using Tower
+tags: ["Ansible", "fact"]
+categories: Ansible
+layout: post
+---
 ### How to cache facts locally when not using Tower

 Default running ansible from command line only cache facts in memory.